gg888233/Winters-glb2mod-Pikmin-/USAGE.md

 * **If converting a skinned mesh, you must use the same bones as the armature of the model you are replacing in the game!
 Take not that even ship parts have an armature, so be careful and rig your models accordingly.**
 * **I recommend using Meltytool to view your exported .MOD files.**
 * **The game seems to only accept image textures downscaled 1-128 times.
 Thankfully, there is a downscaler in the converter.**
+* **You must note use a model with too many vertices.**
+* **Materials currently only import with textures.
+If your mesh has no textures, or a base colore instead, in the game it will appear as gray.**